carltonj2000/cra-ghpages/README.md

-# CRA Github Page And Travis
+# CRA Github Page And Jenkinsfile

 The webpage generate by this application can be seen [here](https://carltonj2000.github.io/cra-ghpages/).

+Jenkins is used for release procedure.

 ## Notes